 Preference Shares - The Company is authorized to issue 1,000,000 preference shares with a par value of \$0.0001 per share.
-At September 30, 2023 and December 31, 2022, there were no preference shares issued or outstanding.
+At March 31, 2024 and December 31, 2023, there were no preference shares issued or outstanding, respectively.

 Class A Ordinary Shares - The Company is authorized to issue 200,000,000 Class A ordinary shares, with a par value of \$0.0001 per share.
 Holders of Class A ordinary shares are entitled to one vote for each share.
-At September 30, 2023 and December 31, 2022, there were no Class A ordinary shares issued or outstanding, excluding the 23,000,000 shares subject to redemption.
+At March 31, 2024 and December 31, 2023, there were zero shares of Class A ordinary share issued or outstanding, (excluding the 9,338,421 Class A shares subject to possible redemption).

 Class B Ordinary Shares - The Company is authorized to issue 20,000,000 Class B ordinary shares, with a par value of \$0.0001 per share.
 Holders of the Class B ordinary shares are entitled to one vote for each share.
-At September 30, 2023 and December 31, 2022, there were 5,750,000 Class B ordinary shares issued and outstanding.
+At March 31, 2024 and December 31, 2023, there were 5,750,000 Class B ordinary shares issued and outstanding, respectively.

 The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of the Business Combination on a one-for-one basis, subject to adjustment for stock splits, stock dividends, reorganizations, recapitalizations and the like.
-In the case that additional Class A ordinary shares, or equity linked securities, are issued or deemed issued in excess of the amounts offered in the Proposed Offering and related to the closing of a Business Combination, the ratio at which Class B ordinary shares shall convert into Class A ordinary shares will be adjusted (unless the holders of a majority of the outstanding Class B ordinary shares agree to waive such adjustment with respect to any such issuance or deemed issuance) so that the number of Class A ordinary shares issuable upon conversion of all Class B ordinary shares will equal, in the aggregate, on an as converted basis, 20% of the sum of the total number of all ordinary shares outstanding upon the completion of the Proposed Offering plus all Class A ordinary shares and equity linked securities issued or deemed issued in connection with a Business Combination (excluding any shares or equity linked securities issued, or to be issued, to any seller in a Business Combination, and any private placement-equivalent warrants issued to the Sponsor or its affiliates upon conversion of loans made to the Company).
+In the case that additional Class A ordinary shares, or equity linked securities, are issued or deemed issued in excess of the amounts offered in the Proposed Offering and related to the closing of a Business Combination, the ratio at which Class B ordinary shares shall convert into Class A ordinary shares will be adjusted (unless the holders of a majority of the outstanding Class B ordinary shares agree to waive such adjustment with respect to any such issuance or deemed issuance) so that the number of Class A ordinary shares issuable upon conversion of all Class B ordinary shares will equal, in the aggregate, on an as converted basis, 20% of the sum of the total number of all ordinary shares outstanding upon the completion of the Proposed Offering plus all Class A ordinary shares and equity linked securities issued or deemed issued in connection with a Business Combination (excluding any shares or equity linked securities issued, or to be issued, to any seller in a Business Combination, and any private placement-equivalent warrants issued to the sponsor or its affiliates upon conversion of loans made to the Company).
 Holders of Founder Shares may also elect to convert their Class B ordinary shares into an equal number of Class A ordinary shares, subject to adjustment as provided above, at any time.